 SAS 9.3 is under a three-year grace period for Standard Support, starting on January 1, 2020.

 |Solutions and products that no longer have General Availability status and that were developed on obsolete platforms.|

-SAS provides maintenance for the SAS System through replacement executable modules, or hot fixes, that might be supplied individually or in containers.
+SAS provides maintenance for the SAS software through replacement executable modules, or hot fixes, that might be supplied individually or in containers.
 To stay informed about new hot fixes and to learn how to receive notifications when they are available, visit the Communities: SAS Hot Fix Announcements page.

-- Log on to your SAS profile.
+- Log on to their SAS profiles.

 - Click Edit Profile.

 - In the Subscriptions section, click Technical Support Updates - News and Operational Announcements.

 SAS documents Alert Priority issues, as well as issues that are not of alert status, in the form of SAS Notes.
 Search for Alert Priority issues in the Samples & SAS Notes database.